deli3an/sa-takehome-project-readme/README.md

    Implemented `GET /success` to route to payment confirmation

-2. Frountend Implementation
+2. Frontend Implementation

-   Implmented  `checkout.js` to pass item amount, create Payment Intent, retrieve Client Secret, mount the Payment Element, and submit the payment
+   Implemented  `checkout.js` to pass item amount, create Payment Intent, retrieve Client Secret, mount the Payment Element, and submit the payment

-   Implemented `success.js` to display the total amount of the charge and the Payment Intent ID when the payment is success and error message otherwise.
+   Implemented `success.js` to display the total amount of the charge and the Payment Intent ID when the payment is successful and error message otherwise.

+   Updated `checkout.hbs` and `success.hbs` to import the Stripe.js library and their respective JavaScript files.

 **Step 6: Testing**